PrincessCyanMarine/ShriekerCounter/README.md

 ## This mod adds a HUD element that counts how many sculk shriekers were activated by the player
+The counter automatically reduces after the 10 minute cooldown and ignores player placed shriekers

 # Sides
-Required server side (I wanted to make it client side only, but didn't find a way to read shrieker warnings without the server)
+Required server side (I wanted to make it client side only, but didn't find a way to read the shrieker count without the server)

 Technically optional on client (of course the HUD element won't show for players who don't have the mod installed, but they will still receive the "notification" from the shriekerNotifyOnChange gamerule)

 # Customization
 ## Position